mark-watson/AI-for-the-Solo-Knowledge-Worker-book/manuscript/introduction.md

-# A Brief Overview of Use Caes and Tools for the Solo Knowledge Worker
+# A Brief Overview of Use Cases and Tools for the Solo Knowledge Worker

 ## Introduction to AI for Knowledge Workers